 Due to the requirement that administrative costs may not be paid with the reserve funds, only direct time may be charged to the reserve.
 Therefore, DARS allocates costs for the time reported by staff in the direct provision of Pre-ETS.
-Staff use the Time, Attendance and Leave (TAL) system to document real time used to provide and arrange for the provision of Pre-ETS, not an average, estimate, sampling, or any other method.
+Staff use the Cardinal system to document real time used to provide and arrange for the provision of Pre-ETS, not an average, estimate, sampling, or any other method.
 For the required Pre-ETS, staff document their time spent directly providing and/or arranging these service activities.
-This can include staff travel time.
-For the coordination activities (listed on page 6 of this manual), staff also document their time spent conducting these four specific coordination activities.
-This also includes staff travel time.
-If the agency can demonstrate funds remain for authorized activities, any staff time spent on authorized activities is also recorded in TAL.
+This can include staff travel time to and from Pre-ETS activities.
+For the Pre-ETS coordination activities (listed on page 6 of this manual), staff also document their time spent conducting these four specific coordination activities.
+This also includes staff travel time to and from the coordination activities.
+If the agency can demonstrate funds remain for authorized activities, any staff time (including travel) spent on authorized activities is also recorded in Cardinal.
+Finally, staff may include and allocate any time spent arranging and providing VR services needed for eligible students with approved IPEs to participate in and benefit from Pre-ETS.